-Since learning of the need to close in DC, a National Aquarium Board task force has been exploring opportunities and funding options that would support the Aquarium's goal of maintaining a presence in the capital, where a public aquarium has existed since the late 1800s.
+The Aquarium is continuing to explore opportunities and funding options that would support it's goal of maintaining a presence in the capital, where a public aquarium has existed since the late 1800s.

 In September 2013, the National Aquarium announced the next step in establishing its future presence in Washington, DC.
 The National Aquarium has engaged with a strategic collaboration of new partners, Studio Gang Architects (SGA) and IMPACTS Research & Development.
 The assembled team is currently leading a process entitled BLUEprint, which includes research, engagement, design and analysis to determine the National Aquarium’s best use of resources in the nation’s capital, identifying key partners, defining the optimal facilities and program and delineating the range of costs.